cilium/cilium/Documentation/gettingstarted.rst

     cilium          1         1         1         <none>          2m
     cilium-consul   1         1         1         <none>          2m

-Wait until the cilium Deployment shows a ``READY`` count of ``1`` like above.
+Wait until the cilium and cilium-consul Deployments shows a ``READY`` count of ``1`` like above.
-If this does not happen for some reason, go to the Troubleshooting_ section to investigate.

 Step 2: Restart kube-dns pods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When we ran ``minikube start``, minikube automatically created a Kubernetes Deployment_ ``kube-dns`` to provide DNS resolution.
-This deployment was performed before we deployed Cilium.
-Because of this, Cilium is not aware of the ``kube-dns`` pods can thus not reach them.
-There is an easy fix for this.
-Kubernetes automatically restarts pods of a deployment if we delete the pods.
+As part of running ``minikube start``, Minikube automatically deployed a ``kube-dns`` Kubernetes Deployment to provide DNS resolution for all pods.
+However, since this deployment happened before we deployed Cilium, Cilium is not managing networking and DNS would be disabled for all new pods.
+A simple fix for this is to leverage the fact that Kubernetes automatically restarts pods in a Deployment if they are deleted, so we can simply delete the original kube-dns pod and the replacment will have networking managed by Cilium.
-The restarted pods will then be managed by Cilium.
-If this was a real deployment, you would instead perform a rolling update to avoid downtime of the DNS service.
-The outcome for this simple guide is effectively the same though.
+If this was a production deployment deployment, we would recommend performing a rolling update of kube-dns pods to avoid downtime of the DNS service.

 ::